Lesson 6: Talk Like a Pro: The A-Z of Forex Terms

 Bid Price

 Contrary to the ask price, the bid price is how much you, the buyer, are willing to pay for a currency pair.
 In our earlier example, USD/CAD 1.3325/1.3327, the bid price is 1.3325.
-The bid price is listed on the left side of price quotes and generally always lower than the ask price.
+The bid price is listed on the left side of price quotes and is generally always lower than the ask price.

 Broker